-Nichols College has an undergraduate enrollment of approximately 1,100 full-time and 200 part-time students.
+Nichols College has an undergraduate enrollment of approximately 1,100 full-time and 150 part-time students.
 Nichols draws most of its students from the region, with 85% hailing from New England states, but the reach is also broad with 30 states and 10 countries represented in the student population.

-72% of Nichols undergraduate students identify as white, 10% as black or African American, 11% as Hispanic, 3% as two or more races and 2% as Asian.
+70% of Nichols undergraduate students identify as white, 9% as black or African American, 11% as Hispanic, and 4% as two or more races.